-- Defining Black Boxes for Synthesis, on page 302

-- Defining State Machines for Synthesis, on page 311

-- Specifying Safe FSMs, on page 316
+- Defining Black Boxes for Synthesis, on page 382 - Defining State Machines for Synthesis, on page 391 - Initializing RAMs, on page 396

-- Automatic RAM Inference, on page 320

-- Initializing RAMs, on page 329

 Defining Black Boxes for Synthesis

 Black boxes are predefined components for which the interface is specified, but whose internal architectural statements are ignored.
 They are used as place holders for IP blocks, legacy designs, or a design under development.